 Option 2: Full Length Video

 For this option, our videographer will usually film with a stationary camera.
 Most often, this is required for events with stage activities.

-Tip 2: What Is The Purpose Of Your Final Video?
+2) What Is The Purpose Of Your Final Video?

-- For archival & internal reporting
+- Archival & internal reporting

 Each of the above objectives command a slightly different filming style.
-If your objective is communicated prior to the event, the videographer can make filming decisions in consideration of your requirements.
+Therefore, it would be best. to communicate your objective before the event.
+This way, the videographer can make filming decisions in consideration of your requirements.

 The purpose of your video will also influence the choice of music, transitions and scenes selection in some cases.

 While budget can be an important factor for some, do not let it be the deciding factor.
 Expensive services do not necessarily mean they are good, and even cheap ones might have hidden costs.